 - The educational institution must have a policy on the use of copyrighted materials and provide informative resources for faculty advising them on their rights.

 The requirements for complying with the TEACH Act are numerous.
-As opportunities for applying the TEACH Act are limited in scope, consider applying the Fair Use test (takes them to Fair Use tab), or Conditions of Instructional Use (First tab under Instructional use) when using copyrighted works in distance education settings.
+As opportunities for applying the TEACH Act are limited in scope, consider applying the Fair Use test, or Conditions of Instructional Use when using copyrighted works in distance education settings.